BIGJRA/BIGJRA.github.io/rejuv.md

 *Rare Candy* $30000

 Talk to the guy on the left.
-He’ll offer us a chance at a little game, depending on which bait we buy.
+He'll offer us a chance at a little game, depending on which bait we buy.
 Standard bait is $2000, Delicious bait is $7500, and Gourmet bait is $20000.
-Here’s a breakdown of what you can get for each:
+Here's a breakdown of what you can get for each:

 <table>